Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   Does not work: Write an email, right click and "Add dictionary" choose `german` and install German language pack.

-- Google chrome is the browser we choose
+- Google Chrome is the browser we choose
   (*CAUTION*: package `google-chrome-stable` as given by the script).
   As browsers `firefox`, `chromium` and Google `chrome` are available, Google `chrome` is the only non-open source, but it is the sole